great-expectations/great_expectations/docs/terms/expectation.md

 Building custom Expectations is easy and allows your custom logic to become part of the validation, documentation, and even profiling workflows that make Great Expectations stand out.
 See the guide on [creating custom Expectations](/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_expectations) for more information on building Expectations and updating Data Context configurations to automatically load batches of data with custom Data Assets.

+### Distributional Expectations

+Distributional Expectations rely on expected distributions or "partition objects", which are built from intervals for continuous data or categorical classes and their associated weights, in order to help identify when new datasets or samples may be different than expected.
+You should use Distributional Expectations in the same way as other Expectations: to help accelerate identification of risks and changes to a modeled system or disruptions to a complex upstream data feed.

+For more information, please see our [reference guide on Distributional Expectations](../reference/expectations/distributional_expectations.md).

+### Conditional Expectations

+Conditional Expectations are those that are intended to be applied not to an entire dataset, but to a particular subset of the data.
+Alternatively, Conditional Expectations are those where what one expects of one variable depends on the value of another.
+An example of this would be an Expectation that a column not have a null value only if another column's value falls into a specific subset.

+For more information on these Expectations, please see [our reference guide for Conditional Expectations](../reference/expectations/conditional_expectations.md).

 ## Limitations

 Unfortunately, not all Expectations are implemented for all source data systems.
 To see a list of what Expectations are implemented for a given backend, please reference our [guide to implemented Expectations](../reference/expectations/implemented_expectations.md).

+Likewise, Conditional Expectations are considered **experimental** and are only available for the Pandas backend; not for the Spark and SQLAlchemy backends.
+You can reference our [documentation on Conditional Expectations](../reference/expectations/conditional_expectations.md) for more information.

 ## API basics